 The valuable properties of asbestos, such as its ability to fireproof and insulate, were desirable for shipbuilding of all types, including cruisers like the Astoria.

-This equipment, as well as the pipes running throughout the ship, needed to be insulated to prevent heat from escaping or from causing serious burns or even fires.
+- This equipment, as well as the pipes running throughout the ship, were wrapped in asbestos insulation to prevent heat from escaping or from causing serious burns or even fires.

-Asbestos was also used in many other parts of the Astoria and other ships: adhesives, gaskets, seals, valves, fireproof and firefighting gear, gunner’s gloves, flooring materials, including hundreds of components and pieces of equipment.
+- Asbestos was also used in many other parts of the Astoria and other ships, including adhesives, gaskets, seals, valves, fireproof and firefighting gear, gunner’s gloves, and flooring materials.

 Being around asbestos is risky because if the fibers of the material come loose, anyone in the vicinity can inhale them.
 Once inside the body, the fibers cause damage that, in some people, will ultimately lead to diseases like asbestosis and mesothelioma.